 Can You Put Saniderm On A Peeling Tattoo?

 But there are a few things to keep in mind.
-First, make sure that your tattoo is actually ready for Saniderm.
+First, make sure that your tattoo is ready for Saniderm.
 If the skin is oozing, then it’s not ready yet.

 Read more about tattoo peeling here.